urbit/docs/reference/vane-apis/behn.md

 #### Returns

 In response to a `%drip` `task`, Behn will `%give` a `%meta` `gift` containing the `gift` originally `%give`n to Behn when `%drip` was first called.

-Is that really correct?
-It looks like the gift returned is actually a response to a pass it passed itself, not the original event?
+That makes Behn its own client for `%drip`.

+#### Example

+Client -- %drip --> Behn -- %wait --> Behn -- %wake --> Behn -- %give --> Target

+Say an app is subscribed to updates from Clay.
+If Clay `%give`s updates to the app directly and the app crashes, this may cause Clay to crash as well.
+If instead Clay `%pass`es Behn a `%drip` `task` wrapping the update `gift`, Behn will set a timer for `now` that, when fired, will cause the update `gift` to be given.
+If it causes a crash then it will have been in response to the `%drip` move, thereby isolating Clay from the crash.
+Thus `%drip` acts as a sort of buffer against cascading sequences of crashes.